Thanks for downloading Dynamsoft Barcode Reader Package!

 Trying to call getUserMedia from an insecure document.

-To access the camera with the API getUserMedia, HTTPS is required.
+You get this error because to access the camera with the API getUserMedia, HTTPS is required.

 To make sure your web application can access the camera, please configure your web server to support HTTPS.
 The following links may help.

 For testing purposes, a self-signed certificate can be used when configuring HTTPS.
 When accessing the site, the browser might say “the site is not secure”.
-In this case, go to the certificate settings and set to trust this certificate.
+In this case, go to the certificate settings and trust this certificate.

 Place a barcode in front of the camera.
 You should see an alert pop up with the decoded barcode result and a coloured region on the video to highlight the barcode location.